kinotto/observables-examples/README.md

 Are you in the process of learing rxjs Observables?

-This is a collection of useful and simple examples  (<a href="https://github.com/Reactive-Extensions/RxJS">rxjs 5</a>)
+This is a collection of useful and simple examples based on (<a href="https://github.com/Reactive-Extensions/RxJS">rxjs 5</a>)

 ## install